stanl37/adventofcode2021/README.md

 ## Advent of Code 2021

 ## Repo Details
 This repository contains my solutions to the 2021 iteration of Advent of Code.
-I'm creating my solutions in C, to continue practicing this language.
-I will try to solve all solutions in the most efficient manner.
 This is just for fun!!!

+## Language
+I used C for Day 1 Puzzle 1.
+But I switched to Python to make things easier.